kburnik/php_codebase/README.md

 Building ensures that all source files have valid syntax and can reach runtime.
 It also extracts only the required files from the entire source tree which get executed.
-It is therefore easy to package and ship those files either as a container or an application in a traditional sense.
+It is therefore easy to package and ship those files either as a container or an application in the traditional sense (folder with PHP files).

 Here we touch on the build rules associated with building PHP code:

 * PHP library
-* PHP executable
+* PHP binary
 * PHP test

 ### PHP library